Lampadare/MARM_fmw_v0/notes.md

 Done:

+- setup SD card driver
+- make sure the prj conf works and is sufficient
 - Implement FIFO queue with faketada module
 - implement logic to renegotiate comms terms at the beginning to go for low latency (look at devacademy)
 - understand setting up constant connection with regular data windows, why is it not like that already?